mjconn/bookmark_manager_3/README.md

 ## User Stories:

 As a website user,
 So that I can access websites I use a lot,
 I'd like to see a list of bookmarks.

+As a website user,
+So that I can update my bookmarks,
+I want to be able to add bookmarks

 ## Domain Model: